-Residents, local businesses and organisations can also be encouraged to offset any remaining greenhouse gas emissions within their own carbon footprint once they have reduced their emissions as far as possible already.
-This can be encouraged through providing an online reporting tool to enable organisations and residences to report Net Zero pledges and achievements.
+Residents, local businesses and organisations are encouraged to offset any remaining greenhouse gas emissions within their own carbon footprint once they have reduced their emissions as far as possible already.
+This can be achieved through providing an online reporting tool to enable organisations and residences to report Net Zero pledges and achievements.